-What makes Waseda one of the top universities in Japan?
+What makes Waseda one of the top universities in Tokyo?
 What’s so special about it?
 In this article we will go beyond the typical facts and dates regarding the the university.
 Instead, we’ll dive straight into the uniqueness of the Waseda University, focusing in on its visions, values, and opportunities.
 Be it to prepare for an admission interview, to hunt for your dream school, or to simply settle your curiosity for this university, you can read this article to grasp a deeper understanding of Waseda for its deeper essence!

 Mission and Vision